ncoghlan/misc/notes/python3/questions_and_answers.rst

 objects (like ``map`` and ``functools.partial``), they can be replaced with mock objects when testing and they can be more readily substituted with alternative interfaces (such as replacing raw print statements with a pretty printer or a logging system).
+It also means they can be passed to the builtin ``help`` function without quoting, the same as other builtins.

 The ``input`` builtin now has the much safer behaviour that is provided as ``raw_input`` in Python 2::